Welcome to the Indiana Council for the Social Studies online

 The Board of the Indiana Council for the Social Studies has undertaken a program designed to enhance and expand ICSS.
-The program will work to:

 - increase membership in ICSS

 - increase the services that ICSS members receive from ICSS

 - increase the professional development options available to members

 - provide members with materials designed to solve curriculum gaps in major commercial materials

 - extend and enhance presentations at ICSS state conference

 - develop online professional development possibilities for members

 The Board has established a new closed MEMBERS ONLY Facebook group.
 You MUST be a member of the group in order to see the content in the group.
 If you are a member, make certain you have ask to join.
 Your membership will be checked against the online membership database, and when confirmed, you will be admitted to the closed members only group.

 During the month of March, the ICSS official website (this site) will undergo a redesign.
 While general information will be available on the front page of the website, many important resources will be moved to the member-only section of the website.